abwilf/Non-Standard-Grid/README.md

 nsg_config = {
     # -- TODO: CUSTOMIZE --
     'andrewid': 'awilf',
-    'results_path': '{this_dir}/results', # path to ./results
+    'results_path': f'{this_dir}/results', # path to ./results
     'overwrite': 1, # if this hash path already exists (this hyperparam combination has been tried), overwrite it?
     'hash_len': 15, # hashes are annoyingly long.
 If you're not running a ton of tests, you can shorten the hash length (increased prob of collisions). -1 if you want full length.
-    'dummy_program': 'python /work/awilf/utils/dummy.py', # give path to some program (probably empty) you can run with sbatch immediately and it will do nothing - just to email you
+    'dummy_program': 'python /work/awilf/utils/dummy.py', # give path to some program (empty works fine - e.g. touch /work/awilf/utils/dummy.py) you can run with sbatch immediately and it will do nothing - just to email you

     # -- Probably don't customize --
     'skeleton': skeleton, # skeleton of sbatch command for each: nsg will add 'hp': hp, # hyperparameters
-    'command': skel_config['command'], # have to pass this in so nsg knows where to find and replace with hp flags
-    # 'max_sbatch_ops': 8, # how many jobs running in parallel?
-Good practice to keep this capped at 8
-    'max_sbatch_ops': 4, # TODO CHANGE!!
-    'sleep_secs': 2, # how many seconds do you want it to sleep for before checking if there is space to submit another job?
+    'command': skel_config['command'], # have to pass this in so nsg knows where to find and replace with hp flags 'max_sbatch_ops': 8, # how many jobs running in parallel?
+Good practice to keep this capped at 8 'sleep_secs': 2, # how many seconds do you want it to sleep for before checking if there is space to submit another job?
     'num_chars_squeue': 3, # assume that squeue will only give us 3 characters of this hash.
 Should be fine, because we're already filtering on andrewid
 }